Progress report for LS20-327

 - Soil Testing For Small Grains

-- Video Channel: Throughout the year, our Program Administrator has been collecting and recording videos with CGA members to document best practices and operational set-up.
-Development of the video channel will continue through the remaining grant period.
+2. Video Channel: Throughout the grant period, our Program Administrator has been collecting and recording videos with CGA members to document best practices and operational set-up.
+Development of the video channel has slowed in the winter months of this past year but will pick up in the coming season.
 The video channel buckets the videos into different formats including:

 Educational & Outreach Activities

 - Consultations indicate informal discussions and meetings with Grain Farmers and those interested in learning more about grain Farming.

 - On-farm demonstrations occurred at two in-person member meetings